 - Is your web site navigable using the keyboard?
 Your web site can’t be wholly dependent on a mouse.
 Having to hover over something, and then click on it is non-compliant.
 There has to be keyboard navigation available for anything textual.
 That includes navigation.
 You cannot disable built-in operating system accessibility options, so you also shouldn’t be able to disable it on a website.
 A clear navigation focus has to be provided at all times.

-- First link on the page should take you to content, can be hidden, but needs to be available when tabbed to (or focused).
+- The first link on the page should take you to content, can be hidden, but needs to be available when tabbed to (or focused).

 - Sections - Banded pages are laid out in a manner defining the various bands or sections utilizing the html5 section attribute